 University policy (FIN-043) requires that all University employees, trainees, and students seek "assistance from the Office of Export Controls prior to performing any export, including deemed exports, of technology or goods."
 The OEC will work with the exporter to obtain the export control status of the item(s) from the manufacturer; perform an internal technology assessment, resulting in a self-determination; or request a formal determination from BIS or DDTC, as appropriate.
-Note: This requirement does apply to exports of items (hardware, materials or software) created in fundamental research; however, it only applies to information resulting from fundamental research when the information will be provided as part of a defense service or insome cases when the information will be exported to a sanctioned country.
+Note: This requirement applies to acquired items and items (hardware, materials or software) created in fundamental or restricted research; however, it only applies to information resulting from fundamental research when the information will be provided as part of a defense service or in some cases when the information will be exported to a sanctioned country.

 OEC Export Assessment Review

 The review conducted by OEC prior to authorizing any export includes establishing the export control status (jurisdiction and categorization) of the items to be shipped; determining the eligibility of the recipient to receive US exports; ensuring that the end use is allowable; and determining what license or other authorization, if any, is required for the shipment.